 The Authority's primary function is to manage the Government Superannuation Fund (the Fund) and administer the GSF Schemes.
-The Authority does not operate to make a financial return and is domiciled and operates in New Zealand.
+The Authority does not operate to make a financial return and is domiciled in NZ.

 The Authority has designated itself as a public benefit entity (PBE) for financial reporting purposes.

 Separate Financial Statements have been prepared for the Fund in terms of section 93 of the GSF Act.